 It was the European "Scramble for Africa" in the late 19th century that finally put an end to the Arab slave trade though vestages have persited in the Sudan and other Countries.
 The 19th century Indian Ocean slave trade had centered on the Sultan of Zanzibar.
 Briatain used both diplomacy and naval power.
 The effort was aided by the fact that so much of the Indian Ocean/East African slave trade was concentrated in Zanzibar.
 This allowed the Royal Navy to focus its limited resources.
 Limiting the inland trade and slavery itself proved to be much more difficult.
 Eventually Zanzibar was made a protectorate.
 The British, French, and Italians seized the Somali coast.
 The Ehiopians managed to remain independent, defeating an Italian Army (1896).
 It was the only Europan army to be defeatd by Africans.
 Britain colonized Kenya and Tanganika.
 The French colonized Madagascar.
 The Portugese retained control of Mozamnbique.
 Actions against slavery varied from colony to colony.

-Most historians of the slave trade believe that more Africans were captured and sent the Muslim world (primarily Arab countries and Persia) than were shipped to the entire Western Hemisphere by Europans.
+Some historians of the slave trade believe that more Africans were captured and sent to the Muslim world (primarily Arab countries and Persia) than were shipped to the entire Western Hemisphere by Europans.
 The Eastern Trade began earlier and lasted much longer than the Atlantic slave trade.
-Yet the human evidence of the slave trade is not readily apparent in Arab countries and Iran.
-Given the number enslaved one is attempted to ask what happened to these people.
+Yet the human evidence of the slave trade is not readily apparent in Arab countries, Iran, or Turkey.
+Given the number enslaved Africans, one has to ask, what happened to those people.
+If as if many historians claim, millions of Africans were enslaved and sold as slaves in the Middle East, you would expect to see sunstantial numbers of Africans or Multtoes as in the Americas.
 One assessment claims, "Yet the near east today has almost no descendants of these slaves.
 Their treatment – obviously so for the thousands who were made harem guards but apparently also for the rest – seems not to have been of a kind to favour it.
 The much greater ease of obtaining fresh slaves, relative to any part of the western hemisphere, seems highly pertinent to this."
 We know tha huge numbers of Africans were killed by Arab slavers in the process of obtaining and transporting slaves.
 The question now becomes what happened to the large number of slaves that reached the Arab slave markets.
 And also what hapened to their descendents.
 One source of information is DNA.
 We note one summary, "Genetic studies of the Arabian Peninsula are scarce even though the region was the center of ancient trade routes and empires and may have been the southern corridor for the earliest human migration from Africa to Asia.
 A total of 120 mtDNA Saudi Arab lineages were analyzed for HVSI/II sequences and for haplogroup confirmatory coding diagnostic positions.
 A phylogeny of the most abundant haplogroup (preHV)1 (R0a) was constructed based on 13 whole mtDNA genomes.
 RESULTS: The Saudi Arabian group showed greatest similarity to other Arabian Peninsula populations (Bedouin from the Negev desert and Yemeni) and to Levantine populations.
 Nearly all the main western Asia haplogroups were detected in the Saudi sample, including the rare U9 clade.
 Saudi Arabs had only a minority sub-Saharan Africa component (7%), similar to the specific North-African contribution (5%).
 In addition, a small Indian influence (3%) was also detected.
 CONCLUSION: The majority of the Saudi-Arab mitochondrial DNA lineages (85%) have a western Asia provenance.
 Although the still large confidence intervals, the coalescence and phylogeography of (preHV)1 haplogroup (accounting for 18 % of Saudi Arabian lineages) matches a Neolithic expansion in Saudi Arabia."
 [Abu-Amerro, et. al.] Here we sun-Saharan componers in Saudi Arabia (7 prcent) and North Africa (5 percent).
 We are not entirely sure how to interpret this in terms of the interpreting the large numbers of Africans that were sold in Middle Eastern slave markets.
 Perhaps readers can provide some insights.

 Since World War II, quite a number of black Americans have embraced Islam.
 Many apparently do so because they associate slavery with white Christian Europe.
 As far as I can tell, many that do so are unaware of the nature and dimnsions of the Arab slave trade.
 It seems understandable that many African-Americans would want to shed their white Anglo-Saxon Protestant "slave" names.
 Yet what most seem to be doing is to adopt Arab names rather than actual African names.
 They are in effect giving up one set of slave names for another set.
 Embracing African names and culture seems unsderstandable.
 Many Americans of European ancestry are fascnated by their European heritage.
 What seems difficult to understand is why American blacks are so eager to embrace both the Arab names and the Islamic faith of the slavers who wreaked such havoc throughout Africa for 12 centuries and even today are involved in both slavery and a genocide against Africans in Darfur.